-Copter, Plane and Rover support UAVCAN Electronic Speed Controllers (ESCs) that allow two-way communication with the flight controller enabling potentially easier setup and in-flight monitoring of ESC and motor health.
+Copter, Plane and Rover support UAVCAN Electronic Speed Controllers (ESCs) that allow two-way communication with the autopilot enabling potentially easier setup and in-flight monitoring of ESC and motor health.

 List of CAN ESCs¶